Niclas Eliasson: Nîmes

 In 2020, Eliasson signed for Ligue 1 club Nîmes.
 During the 2020–21 season, he scored 4 goals in 30 league appearances, notably including a brace in a 2–1 away win over Marseille.
 However, his side were relegated in 19th place at the end of the campaign.

 AEK Athens

 On 27 August 2022, AEK Athens made an official offer in the excess of €2,000,000 to acquire the services of Eliasson.
 Two days later, Eliasson signed a five-year contract with the Greek club.

+International career

+Eliasson made his debut for the Sweden national team on 5 June 2024 in a friendly against Denmark. he started and played 86 minutes in a 1–2 loss at Parken Stadium before being replaced by Emil Holm.

 Style of play

 Eliasson's main skill is undoubtedly his crossing ability.
 He uses this to great effect against defenders as he can successfully cross the ball in tight areas.
 His preferred foot is his left, however Eliasson can comfortably use his weaker foot as well.
 After scoring against Brentford, Eliasson revealed how he has been working on becoming more effective in front of goal.
 Since then, he improved greatly and his trademark goal of cutting onto his left foot and bending it to the far corner – doing this against QPR and Bolton.